sabat-12067/sabat-Langflow-flashcardapp/README.md

 ## Technologies Used

 - The front end technologies include React, Typescript, Redux toolkit, and TanStack query for data fetching
-- I used Djangos powerful framework, called django_rest_framework for the backend API views, and models.
+- I used Djangos powerful framework, called django_rest_framework for the backend API views and models.
 - Supabase is used for both authentication, along with being in sync with my Django backend.
 So every time I make a migration in Django it is also there in Supabase.
 I used this to take advantage of Django's ORM, along with having a Supabase hosted database.

 ## Installation